RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

 columns to the happiness sheet using values from the row in the countries of the world sheet from the row where the country names match.
-For example, in our happiness sheet, Ireland is on row 15, but in the countries of the world sheet, it is on row 101.
-What we want to do is take (at least) column B row 101 from the countries sheet, and add it to the happiness sheet on row 15 column M.
+For example, in our happiness sheet, Ireland is on row 15, but in the countries of the world sheet, it is on row 99.
+What we want to do is take (at least) column B row 99 from the countries sheet, and add it to the happiness sheet on row 15 column O.

 With ``VLOOKUP``, we do this by allowing the function to search for the value in one cell in another column, and then return the value from a different cell in the same row but in some other column.
-To find the continent of Israel, we would use ``VLOOKUP(A15, Sheet1!$A$6:$F$229, 5, FALSE)``.
+To find the region for Ireland, we would use ``=VLOOKUP(A15, Sheet1!$A$2:$U$225, 3, FALSE)``.

 * A15 is the cell containing Ireland
-* ``Sheet1!$A$6:$F$229`` is the range of cells we can search in as well as get values from
+* ``Sheet1!$A$2:$U$225`` is the range of cells we can search in as well as get values from
-* 2 tells Sheets that when we find a match for Israel, we want the value from the same row but in column 2 of our range
+* 3 tells Sheets that when we find a match for Ireland, we want the value from the same row but in column 3 of our range

-Notice that column 5 of our range is the continent/region column.
+Notice that column 3 of our range is the continent/region column.
 You may have noticed that ``VLOOKUP`` is a bit like using ``MATCH`` and ``INDEX`` together, but it is a little less flexible, as the column you search in must always be on the far left side of the range.

-To add a whole new column to fill in the region for each country, we would type the following into O2: ``=VLOOKUP(A2, Sheet1!$A$6:$F$229, 5, FALSE)``.
+To add a whole new column to fill in the region for each country, we would type the following into O2: ``=VLOOKUP(A2, Sheet1!$A$2:$U$225, 3, FALSE)``.
 Now if you double-click on the blue square in the lower right corner when you have M2 selected, you will see that Sheets will automatically copy/paste the formula down the column.
 It will do this until it finds a blank cell to the left, then